opendocsg/slw-judgments-backfill/2014_SGHC_203/report.md

 **The law on conspiracy**

 14     I will touch on the law on conspiracy in brief before stating the issues that arise in this case.
-As a preliminary point, the Singapore Court of Appeal in _EFT Holdings, Inc and another v Marineteknik Shipbuilders (S) Pte Ltd and another_ [2014] 1 SLR 860 at [90] questioned whether the tort of conspiracy should even continue to be part of the law of Singapore.
+As a preliminary point, the Singapore Court of Appeal in _EFT Holdings, Inc and another v Marineteknik Shipbuilders (S) Pte Ltd and another_ <span class="citation">[2014] 1 SLR 860</span> at [90] questioned whether the tort of conspiracy should even continue to be part of the law of Singapore.
 The Court of Appeal eventually refrained from deciding the point.

 15     I recognise the force in the argument that the tort of conspiracy appears to be an aberration in the common law.
 It is difficult to explain why an act, when committed pursuant to an agreement between a number of persons triggers liability, while the very same act, when committed by one person alone does not.
 However, I do not think that it is for the High Court to say that the tort of conspiracy should no longer apply.